Dequantization of electric charge: Probing scenarios of cosmological multi-component dark matter: Phenomenology

-The breaking of the hyperdark charge $N$ is necessary to generate small neutrino masses, $m_\nu\sim v^2/\La$, when compared with the weak scale.
-This breaking or seesaw scale, $\La$, is constrained by the particle colliders below.
+The breaking of the hyperdark charge $N$ is necessarily to generate small neutrino masses, proportional to $m_\nu\sim v^2/\La$, where $\La$ is large, compared with the weak scale.
+This breaking (or seesaw) scale, $\La$, is constrained by the particle colliders below.